Germany: 45 officers injured dispersing Berlin rally against coronavirus curbs | DW | 02.08.2020

 "Thousands of covidiots celebrate themselves in Berlin as the 'second wave' with no distancing, no masks," she said.
 "They are not only jeopardizing our health, they are jeopardizing our achievements against the pandemic and the revival of the economy, education, and society."

-Officers also removed several organizers from the stage to shouts and boos from those attending the rally.

-When the attendees failed to move on, police told them they were committing misdemeanors, which led to further yelling and booing.
-Some of the participants had to be carried away by the police after refusing to leave the scene.

-DW's Leonie von Hammerstein noted a counterprotest took place, with many citizens angry at those wanting to break the rules.
+DW's correspondent Leonie von Hammerstein noted that a counterprotest took place, with many citizens angry at those wanting to break the rules.

 "The difference is the counterprotesters are wearing face masks, are keeping the [correct] social distance.
 Whereas the other protesters are not, they have been shouting 'the pandemic never happened.'